-In addition to his academic interests, he was the bass-guitarist of the legendary underground band the Galloping Coroners between 1996-2014 (VHK, Vágtázó Halottkémek) and established a number of other Hungarian bands (including Yava Folcore Punk Brigade and Dereng).
-Adam Mestyan also published two award-winning books of poems in Hungarian and continues to write poetry.
+In addition to his academic interests, he was the bass guitarist of the underground band the Galloping Coroners (VHK, Vágtázó Halottkémek) between 1996-2014 and established a number of other Hungarian bands (including Yava Folcore Punk Brigade and Dereng).
+Mestyan has also published two award-winning books of poems in Hungarian and continues to write poetry.
 He runs a marathon every year.

 (Adam and his partner, Ya-Wen Lei, 2018)